MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 > Answer:

 The billing in GCP felt kind of intransparent as quotas were presumably disabled based on which billing accunt was connected to the project.
 In the first days of the project we were able to run a few training jobs on Vertex AI (4 in total) just to test that our pipeline works.
 When we were about to set up a large-scale training job a few days later, we no longer could do this due to unsurmountable quota restrictions.
-In total we think we used XX dollars.
-For the lack of using the cloud for training, the cloud storage service has been the largest part off the bill.
+In total at the end of thursday we had used 22.25 dollars.
+The cloud compute engine did have the most shares in spending but following close was the cloud storage since we do store alot of data, models and since images are technically stored in buckets via artifact/container registarty.
 Unfortunately, to commence large scale training we did not have the required quotas resulting in a significantly lower usage of credits.

 ## Overall discussion of project